VeenaBeknal/VeenaBeknal/README.md

 <h4> https://github.com/VeenaBeknal/Solar-Irradiance-to-Sustainably-Power-Streetlights <h4>

 ##### This repository contains machine learning project for predicting Solar Irradiance to sustainably power the streetlights.
 The dataset was extracted National Solar Radiation Database (NSRDB) and data collected from NSRDB which contained detailed solar irradiance data for selected zip codes across San Jose, California.
-Various Regression machine learning models such as Linear Regression, Support Vector MAchine Regression, Tree-based models such as Random Forest Regression, XGBoost Regression and Regularization regression such as L1 and L2 were performed.
+Various Regression machine learning models such as Linear Regression, Support Vector Machine Regression, Tree-based models such as Random Forest Regression, XGBoost Regression and Regularization regression such as L1 and L2 were performed.

 <h3 align = "center">  Unsupervised Machine Learning Projects </h3>

 <h4> https://github.com/VeenaBeknal/USClimatologicalDataAnalysis <h4>

 ##### This repository contains machine learning project for predicting predicting weather patterns, studying climate change, and understanding local weather conditions.
 The dataset was extracted FTP server of NOAA (National Oceanic and Atmospheric Administration).
 Data for california weather stations was extracted.
 There are three main use case for this project Use case 1: Difference between temperature over the years.
 Use case 2: Distribution of temperature and Use case 3: Extreme weather data clustering for California stations.
-For usecase 3 Unsupervised machine learning such as K-means was performed.
+For usecase 3 unsupervised machine learning such as K-means was performed.

 <h3 align = "center">  Database Projects (SQL and NoSQL) </h3>